Netherlands

 Mirko Pepa

-Mirko studied at the Swiss Federal Institute of Technology (ETH), and attended courses with Professor Wirth, the creator of the Pascal programming language.
-Then, he founded Profile GmbH, an IT-company based in Winterthur, Switzerland.
-In the beginning, the company did almost everything from selling Apple Computers, supporting customers to developing software.
+Mirko Pepa has been developing with Omnis since Version 3.
+He studied at Swiss Federal Institute of Technology (ETH) and took courses with Pascal language creator Professor Wirth.
+Afterward, he founded Profile GmbH, an IT company in Winterthur, Switzerland.
+Initially, the company sold Apple Computers, developed software and supported customers.
 Later the company focused on its own software called Helper; an ERP-software solution for small and medium printing and prepress-companies.

 Mirko also serves as an exam expert in the Canton of Zürich for application developer apprentices.